ericvolp12/jetstream/README.md

 Once started, you can connect to the event stream at: `ws://localhost:6008/subscribe`

 Prometheus metrics are exposed at `http://localhost:6008/metrics`

+A [Grafana Dashboard](#dashboard-preview) for Jetstream is available at `./grafana-dashboard.json` and should be easy to copy/paste into Grafana's dashboard import prompt.

+- This dashboard has a few device-specific graphs for disk and network usage that require NodeExporter and may need to be tuned to your setup.

 ## Consuming Jetstream